The Best Keloid Scar Treatment Options

 This method of treatment is more effective for treating hypertrophic scars, not keloid scars.
 Hypertrophic scars are similar to keloids, but differ in their growth.
 Hypertrophic scars do not grow past the main area of the original injury, while keloid scars continue to grow without control.

 Cryotherapy involves freezing the scar tissue to kill cells that make up the keloid scar.
 Many patients deem this treatment too painful to continue after one session.
 Plus, it’s likely your skin will swell and blister afterwards.

 This option removes the entire scar at once, but unfortunately, most keloid scars will regrow a few years after the surgery.

 Superficial radiation therapy with the SRT-100ä has proven to be an effective keloid removal treatment option over 90% of the time.
 The machine delivers a precise, calibrated dose of radiation to the uppermost layers of skin, safely destroying the cells that form keloids.

-If you’re interested in learning more about the SRT-100ä to treat your keloid scars, contact Sensus Healthcare today.
+If you’re interested in how to remove keloid scars and learning more about the SRT-100ä, contact Sensus Healthcare today.